rubenhortas/rubenhortas.github.io/_posts/2024-09-22-git-cheatsheet.md

 >Be careful with `git rebase`
 {: .prompt-info}

-## Aliasees
+## Aliases

 If you are like me, and you use git a lot from the CLI, you will appreciate the following trick.
 You can create aliases to group several parameters and speed up ypur work:

 * `git config --global alias.tree "--graph --decorate --all --oneline"`

+Now, you will have available the following command:

+`git tree`

 # Squashing

-Git squash is a technique that consists of taking n number of commits and merge them into a single commit.
+Squashing is a technique that consists of taking n number of commits and merge them into a single commit.
 It's used to keep the history clean.

 1. Start an interactive rebase:

   `git rebase -i HEAD~$number_of_commits`

 2. Mark commits for squashing:

   Change the pick keyword to squash or s before the commits you want to combine.

 3. Save and exit the editor.